Zffu/MoxtJS/README.md

-# zjs
+# ShadowJS
-Z.JS is a language similar to NextJs but aimed for performance
+ShadowJS is a NodeJS web framework made to be easy to use, light and fast